openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Implementations can use any pre-existing OAuth 2.0 Grant Type and Response Type in conjunction with this specification to support different deployment architectures.

-OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent both when the Verifier is interacting with the End-User using the device that is same or different from the device on which requested Credential(s) are stored.
+OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent both when the Verifier is interacting with the End-User using the device that is the same or different from the device on which requested Credential(s) are stored.

 This specification supports the response being sent using a redirect but also using an HTTPS POST request.
 This enables the response to be sent across devices, or when the response size exceeds the redirect URL character size limitation.